OpenGL Performer

-OpenGL Performer, formerly known as IRIS Performer and commonly referred to simply as Performer, is a commercial library of utility code built on top of OpenGL for the purpose of enabling hard real-time visual simulation applications.
-OpenGL Performer was developed by SGI which continues to maintain and enhance it.
+OpenGL Performer, formerly known as IRIS Performer and commonly referred to simply as Performer, is an application development environment.
+It is a commercial library of utility code built on top of OpenGL for the purpose of enabling hard real-time visual simulation applications.
+OpenGL Performer was developed by SGI.
 OpenGL Performer is available for IRIX, Linux, and several versions of Microsoft Windows.
 Both ANSI C and C++ bindings are available.